+Before you install Password Sync, you need to choose a Google authentication method.
 We recommend using a service account for authentication.
-You can use 3-legged OAuth for authentication, but only if you’re using 1 or 2 domain controllers.
-If you’re installing GSPS from the command line, you must use a service account.
+If you’re installing Password Sync from the command line, you must use a service account.

 A service account belongs to an application rather than a user.
 The application sends a request to Google APIs on behalf of the service account, so users aren't directly involved in the authentication process.

 - Multiple domain administrators can manage and monitor a service account.
-Therefore, even if an administrator changes, GSPS is unaffected.
+Therefore, even if an administrator changes, Password Sync is unaffected.

-- Service accounts aren't subject to the refresh token limit that applies to 3-legged OAuth.
+- Service accounts aren't subject to the refresh token limit that affects 3-legged OAuth.

 - Service account credentials are downloaded as a JSON file and can be used on many domain controllers.
 You don't need to repeat the authorization process for each domain controller.

 - Service accounts don't require a web browser to authenticate.
-You can configure GSPS when using Microsoft® Windows® Server Core.
+You can configure Password Sync when using Windows Server Core.

-- You must create a project in the Google Developers Console, which makes the setup more complex.
+- You must create a project in Google Cloud, which makes the setup more complex.

 With 3-legged OAuth, the application sends a request to Google APIs on behalf of a user.
-However, unlike a service account, 3-legged OAuth normally requires that each user give the application permission to access their data.
-For GSPS, the domain administrator performs this step on behalf of all users in the domain during the configuration process.
-In turn, for GSPS to successfully synchronize user passwords for every user in a domain, the domain’s administrator must authorize GSPS on each domain controller.
+However, unlike a service account, 3-legged OAuth normally requires each user to give the application permission to access their data.
+For Password Sync, the domain administrator performs this step on behalf of all users during the setup process.
+In turn, for Password Sync to successfully synchronize user passwords for every user in a domain, the domain’s administrator must authorize Password Sync on each domain controller.

 - Using 3-legged OAuth is simple and requires only one setup step.

-- Domains with multiple domain controllers must authorize each domain controller separately.
-This can be time-consuming.
+- Domains with multiple domain controllers might exceed the token limit.
+You must authorize each domain controller separately, which can be time-consuming.

 - 3-legged OAuth is tied to a single administrator account.
-If that account is disabled or deleted, GSPS won't work.
+If the account is turned off or deleted, Password Sync won't work.

-- Unlike service accounts, usage can't be monitored via the Google Developers Console.
+- Unlike service accounts, usage can't be monitored in Google Cloud.

-- You can't install and configure GSPS using the command line with 3-legged OAuth.
+- You can't install and configure Password Sync using the command line with 3-legged OAuth.